 - Add the eggs in one at time, scraping down the bowl in between each addition.
+Add the vanilla extract.
 Beat the mixture on high for 3 minutes more to incorporate as much air as possible.

 - In separate bowl sift together the cake flour, salt, and baking powder.
 Alternate mixing in the dry ingredients and the buttermilk in 4 batches, starting with the buttermilk and ending with the dry ingredients.
 It’s okay if the batter still has a few lumps in it–you don’t want to over mix it.

 - Split the batter evenly into the prepared pans and back for 20 minutes or until the cake is a lightly golden brown and springs back when pressed.
 Take out of the oven and transfer to a cooling rack.
 Let the cakes cool completely and frost with your favorite frosting.

 Keywords: vanilla, basic, fluffy and light, moist, homemade